First Time User? Sign Up Now

 Basal body temperature is checked using a special oral thermometer marked in fractions of a degree.
 This allows you to see even small changes in temperature better than you can with a standard thermometer.
 Easy-to-read digital thermometers can be found in most drugstores or at family planning clinics.
 Do not use a digital ear thermometer for this method.

-For fertility awareness to work well, it is best to use all of the following methods together.
+For fertility awareness to work well, it's best to use all of the following methods together.

 Write down the dates of your menstrual periods for 6 to 8 months.
 See if your menstrual cycle is regular and how many days it is.
 If your cycle is regular and about 28 days long, you are most likely to ovulate 14 to 15 days after menstrual bleeding begins.

 To find the first day that you are likely to be fertile, take away (subtract) 18 from the number of days in your shortest menstrual cycle.
 Your first fertile day should be that many days after your menstrual bleeding starts.
 For example, if your shortest menstrual cycle is 26 days long, you would subtract 18 from 26 to get 8.
 Your first fertile day would then be the 8th day after menstrual bleeding begins.